PeterCoppens/dman/docs/source/usage/common.rst

 produces an output using some random transformation matrix.
 Both the input and output are converted to ``sarray`` and stored.

-Next we want to define the experiment configuration and how the results are stored.
+Next we want to define the experiment configuration:

 .. code-block:: python